Pioreactor/docs.pioreactor/developer-guide/04-Automations/02-writing-automations-1.md

 pioreactor/<unit name>/<experiment>/dosing_automation/<attribute>/set
 ```

 We'll use `mosquitto_pub` to publish a message to this topic.
-So, with the python script running, open a new command line, and enter the following:
+So, with the Python script running, open a new command line, and enter the following:

 ```
 mosquitto_pub -t "pioreactor/test_unit/test_experiment/dosing_automation/target_od/set" -m 5.0 -u pioreactor -P raspberry